Description

 Where LTX 110 mm Plugs Perform Best — Standard UK Domestic Retrofit

-The LTX 110 mm plug is the matched mechanical fixing for 80 mm EPS and XPS boards in the bulk of UK domestic external wall insulation retrofit work, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete substrates under ETA-16/0509 assessment to ETAG 014.
-Its 30 mm effective embedment into the structural substrate — rising to 50 mm in aerated concrete — delivers characteristic pull-out resistance of 0.75 kN in concrete C20/25, well above the design loads typical of two-storey semi-detached and terraced properties.
-The 110 mm length sits one step up from the 50 mm board plug and forms part of the wider fixing accessories range, where each plug length corresponds to a specific board thickness band.
+The LTX 110 mm plug is the matched mechanical fixing for 80 mm EPS and XPS boards across the bulk of UK domestic external wall insulation retrofit work, anchoring boards into concrete, solid brick, perforated brick, lightweight block, and aerated concrete under ETA-16/0509 assessment to ETAG 014.
+Its 30 mm effective embedment — rising to 50 mm in aerated concrete — delivers characteristic pull-out of 0.75 kN in concrete C20/25, well above the design loads typical of two-storey semi-detached and terraced properties.
+The 110 mm length sits one step up from the 50 mm board plug within the fixing accessories range, where each length corresponds to a specific board-thickness band.

-On retrofit walls where 20 mm of existing plaster sits beneath the adhesive layer, the surface-mounted board capacity reduces to 50 mm while immersed mounting extends it back to 70 mm.
-The 60 mm pressure flange spreads the clamping load broadly across the board face, and its moulded adhesive-pocket profile gives the basecoat a positive mechanical key directly over each fixing — exactly where rendered finishes can otherwise show faint shadow lines under low-angle raking light.
+On retrofit walls with 20 mm of existing plaster beneath the adhesive layer, surface-mounted board capacity reduces to 50 mm, while immersed mounting extends it back to 70 mm.
+The 60 mm pressure flange spreads clamping load broadly and its moulded adhesive-pocket profile keys the basecoat directly over each fixing — exactly where rendered finishes can otherwise show faint shadow lines under low-angle raking light.

 Why Specifiers Choose the LTX 110 mm Plug

-- Matched to the UK's most popular retrofit board thickness: 80 mm graphite EPS is the headline specification across UK domestic refurbishment, ECO-funded work, and Warm Homes programme installations.
-The 110 mm plug is the length engineered for that thickness on standard new-build masonry, with no compromise on embedment depth.
+- Matched to the UK's most popular retrofit board thickness: 80 mm graphite EPS is the headline specification across domestic refurbishment, ECO-funded work, and Warm Homes programme installations, and the 110 mm plug is engineered for that thickness on standard masonry with no compromise on embedment.

-- Virtually zero thermal bridging at every fixing point: All-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed.
-The U-value calculation stays accurate and no "ladybird" cap-pattern appears on the finished facade in damp or cold weather.
+- Virtually zero thermal bridging at every fixing point: all-plastic construction delivers point thermal transmittance (χ) of 0.001 W/K surface-mounted, falling to 0.000 W/K when immersed, so the U-value calculation stays accurate and no cap-pattern appears on the finished facade in damp or cold weather.

-- Five-substrate certification under one product code: ETA-16/0509 covers concrete, solid clay and calcium silicate brick, perforated brick, lightweight aggregate block, and aerated concrete — the full range of UK masonry from Victorian solid brick through to modern cellular blockwork, all on a single SKU.
+- Five-substrate certification under one product code: ETA-16/0509 covers the full range of UK masonry from Victorian solid brick through to modern cellular blockwork, all on a single SKU and a single drill bit.

-- 0.75 kN characteristic pull-out in concrete C20/25: The all-plastic design intentionally trades a small headroom against metal-pin pull-out for complete thermal-bridge elimination.
-The values comfortably exceed design requirements for standard domestic EPS systems at typical UK wind exposures.
+- 0.75 kN characteristic pull-out in concrete C20/25: the all-plastic design trades a small headroom against metal-pin pull-out for complete thermal-bridge elimination, and comfortably exceeds design requirements for standard domestic EPS systems at typical UK wind exposures.

-- Glass-fibre reinforced pin drives clean in cold UK conditions: Polyamide pin with glass-fibre reinforcement stays rigid through hammer impact at low winter temperatures, where unreinforced plastic pins risk deflection and metal pins create condensation rings around the head.
+- Glass-fibre reinforced pin drives clean in cold UK conditions: the polyamide pin stays rigid through hammer impact at low winter temperatures, where unreinforced plastic risks deflection and metal pins create condensation rings around the head.

-- Two-box pack maths matches a typical semi-detached: 60–70 m² of wall area at 6 plugs/m² central plus 8 plugs/m² at corners works out at roughly 400–480 fixings — two 200-piece boxes plus a small reserve box covers the property end-to-end without leftover stock.
+- Pack maths matches a typical semi-detached: 60–70 m² of wall at 6 plugs/m² central plus 8 plugs/m² at corners lands at roughly 400–480 fixings, so two 200-piece boxes plus a small reserve cover the property end-to-end without leftover stock.

 Technical Specifications — LTX-10110 Data Sheet Highlights